AzlanEh/EducationPlus/.ruler/bts.md

 - `pnpm run dev` - Start all apps in development mode
 - `pnpm run dev:web` - Start only the web app
+- `pnpm run dev:native` - Start only the native app
 - `pnpm run dev:server` - Start only the server

 ## Database Commands